 (February 24 for international students)

 Interested applicants for the BFA in Acting concentration should download a written application (this includes audition guidelines, and additional information about the BFA).
 You can also request a hard copy of the application and guidelines from our office (718-951-5000 X6263).
-Applicants must complete four written essays, and prepare a series of timed monologues for on-site auditions which are held on the first weekend of March.
-Twelve students are accepted annually for the following fall term’s cohort.
+Applicants must complete four (4) written essays and prepare a series of timed monologues for on-site auditions.
+Twelve (12) students are accepted annually for the following fall term’s cohort.
 Applicants will not be given an audition time until we’ve received their complete written application.